 Skip to content

 This quick & easy apricot pie recipe uses canned apricot pie filling to save time without sacrificing quality and flavor.
 It can be prepared in less than 5 minutes and proudly sitting on your cooling rack in less than an hour.
 We’ve added additional spices to complement the spices already in the filling.
+When I first launched this website, I was shocked to see this quick and easy apricot pie recipe immediately become the most pie recipe.

 Apricot pie isn’t even on the list of most popular pies in the U.S. but there are areas where different variations come into play.
 In states like Texas, Oklahoma, and Tennessee, pies are made with fried apricots, not baked.
 If you’re ever on a road trip to the West Coast, stop into Santa Clara County, California.
 The county is historically known as the “Apricot Capital of the World” and has a long tradition of fresh apricot pies and tarts.